Stationary Distribution Convergence of the Offered Waiting Processes for GI/GI/1+GI Queues in Heavy Traffic: The Model and Known Results

-The offered waiting time process, first given in~\cite{Bacelli84}, tracks the amount of time an incoming customer at time $t$ has to wait for service.
-That time depends only upon the service times of the non-abandoning customers already waiting in the queue, that is, those waiting customers whose abandonment time upon arrival exceeds their waiting time.
-For $t>0$, the \emph{offered waiting time} process having initial state $V^n(0)={x_0^n}$ has the evolution equation \beq V^n(t)= {x_0^n } + \sig{j=1}{A^n(t)} v^n_j\mathbf{1}_{[V^n(t^n_j-)<d_j]} - \inte{0}{t}\mathbf{1}_{[V^n(s)>0]}ds\geq0, \eeq where \beq A^n(t) \equiv \max\{ i : t_i^n \leq t \}. \eeq The quantity $V^n(t)$ can also be interpreted as the time needed to empty the system from time $t$ onwards if there are no arrivals after time $t$, and hence it is also known as the workload at time $t$.
+The offered waiting time process, first given in~\cite{Baccelli84}, tracks the amount of time an incoming customer at time $t$ has to wait for service.
+That time depends only upon the service times of the non-abandoning customers already waiting in the queue, that is, those waiting customers whose patience time upon arrival exceeds their waiting time.
+For {$t\geq0$}, the \emph{offered waiting time} process having initial state $V^n(0)$ has the evolution equation \beq V^n(t)= \black{V^n(0) } + \sig{j=1}{A^n(t)} v^n_j\mathbf{1}_{[V^n(t^n_j-)<d_j]} - \inte{0}{t}\mathbf{1}_{[V^n(s)>0]}ds\geq0, \eeq where \beq A^n(t) \equiv \max\{ i \in \N_0 : t_i^n \leq t \} \eeq is a delayed renewal process when $|t_0^n| >0$ and is a regular (non-delayed) renewal process when $t_0^n = 0$.
+The quantity $V^n(t)$ can also be interpreted as the time needed to empty the system from time $t$ onwards if there are no arrivals after time $t$, and hence it is also known as the workload at time $t$. {The initial state $V^n(0)$ is 0 if no job is in service and otherwise represents the total workload of all jobs that arrived prior to time 0 and that will not abandon before their service begins.}

-{The queue-length process $Q^n(t)$ represents the number of customers that are in the system at time $t>0$, either waiting or with the server.
-In contrast to $V^n$, $Q^n$ includes customers that will eventually abandon but have not yet done so.
-Fortunately, the number of such customers is small enough that they can be safely ignored in our asymptotic regime, as will be seen.
-The implication for our analysis is that we can focus on $V^n$, and obtain results on $Q^n$ from results on $V^n$.}

-{The steady-state distributions of $V^n$ and $Q^n$ exist uniquely from \cite{Bacelli84} and/or \cite{LilloMartin2001}.
-We let $V^n(\infty)$ and $Q^n(\infty)$ be the random variables having the respective steady-state distributions.}

-Conventional knowledge states that the queue-size is of order of the square-root of the arrival rate, and so a sample path version of Little's law known as the snapshot principle suggests that The implication of the {offered} waiting time process becoming small is that it is only the most impatient customers that abandon.
-More specifically, assume $F'(0)$ is well-defined and the initial condition satisfies $\sqrt n {x_0^n} \ra x$ as $n\ra\infty$.
-Let $(V,L)$ be the unique solution to the reflected stochastic differential equation \beq \eeq where $\{W(t):t\geq0\}$ denotes the one-dimensional standard Brownian motion, and the infinitesimal variance parameter is (See the paragraph below \eqref{su} for a derivation.)
-Then, Theorems 1 and 3 in~\cite{WardGlynn2003} show that

-where $D(\R_+,\R)$ is the space of right-continuous functions with left limits, endowed with the Skorokhod $J_1$-topology (see, for example,~\cite{Billingsley:1999}), and the symbol ``$\Ra$'' stands for the weak convergence.

-{The convergence in (\ref{eq:Vapprox}) motivates approximating the scaled steady-state distributions for $V^n$ and $Q^n$, and their steady-state moments, using the steady-state distribution of $V$, and its moments.
-This is convenient because} there is the analytic expression for $\E[V(\infty)]$ in~\cite{BrowneWhitt1995}, which gives where $h_Z(\cdot)$ is the hazard rate function of the standard normal distribution. {When the abandonment distribution is exponential with rate $\gamma$, $F'(0) = \gamma$, and the parameter $\gamma$ fully characterizes the abandonment distribution.
-Otherwise, there is the potentially undesirable feature that the approximation depends only on the value of the abandonment density at 0.}